daviddodo/sonia_club/README.md

   -d postgres
 ```
   - Optional checks:
-    - Open Docker Desktop and verify that a container with the name your specified is running;
+    - Open Docker Desktop and verify that a container with the name you specified is running;
     - run `docker ps` and verify that a PostgreSQL container is up on port 5432;
 5. Run `mvn spring-boot:run`;
     - Wait for the project to build, look for *`Tomcat started on port 8080 (http) with context path '/'`*;